India's forex reserves fall to $293.384 bln - RBI

-MUMBAI India's foreign exchange reserves fell to $293.384 billion as of February 10, from $293.753 billion in the preceding week, the RBI said in its weekly statistical supplement on Friday.
+MUMBAI Feb 17 India's foreign exchange reserves fell to $293.384 billion as of Feb.
+10, from $293.753 billion in the preceding week, the central bank said in its weekly statistical supplement on Friday.

 Changes in foreign currency assets, expressed in dollar terms, include the effect of appreciation or depreciation of other currencies held in its reserves, the Reserve Bank of India (RBI) said.